atenart/sniproxy/README.md

 _SNIProxy_ has a built-in ACL logic and can block and allow connections based on the client IP address.
 When at least one range is explicitly allowed, all other ranges are automatically denied (0.0.0.0/0 & ::/0).
-When an address can be found it two ranges, the most specific wins.
+When an address can be found in two ranges, the most specific wins.
 If the exact same range is both allowed and denied, the deny rule wins.

 ```yaml